 Having a project management tool in place is essential to keep your teams on track with incoming work.
 A shared digital system will allow everyone involved in a project to stay up to date on to-do lists, in-progress items, notes and live dates.

-A board-based system such as Trello can make life a lot easier.
+A board-based system such as Trello can make life at a social media agency a lot easier.
 Instead of people getting overwhelmed by the idea of how much work they have on, mapping out each stage of a project can break the work down into bite-sized, manageable pieces.
 Being able to check an item off the to-do list also sparks a great feeling of achievement, keeping your team motivated.

 Trello’s great as you can add people from outside your company too, making it easy to collaborate with other people who may be working on specific projects, such as web designers, developers and the clients themselves.
 It’s also great if you have remote workers – bonus.